umijs/dumi/docs/lab/index.md

 ### Show API in documentation

-Base on the correct source code, we can render the API table via `API` builtin component in Markdown:
+Based on the correct source code, we can render the API table via `API` builtin component in Markdown:

 ```md
 <!-- Omit src for detect target component automatically, for example, src/Hello/index.md will target src/Hello/index.tsx -->